GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 # QGIS Trigger Workflow for Madagascar

-The QGIS workflow presented in this article was developed in the framework of the Forecast-based-Action (FbF) Project of the Croix-Rouge Malagasy (CRM), the German Red Cross (GRC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT).
+The QGIS workflow presented in this article was developed in the framework of the Anticipatory-Action (AA) Project of the Croix-Rouge Malagasy (CRM), the German Red Cross (GRC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT).

 The workflow is almost fully automated through a QGIS model, requiring no manual intervention.
 The chapter Automated Trigger Workflow outlines the process and its practical implementation.
 Each step included in the model is explained in detail to provide a complete understanding of the workflow and how the analysis was carried out.

 ## Background

 Setting triggers is one of the cornerstones of the Forecast-based Financing system.
 For a National Society to have access to automatically released funding for their early actions, their Early Action Protocol needs to clearly define where and when funds will be allocated, and assistance will be provided.
-In FbF, this is decided according to specific threshold values, so-called triggers, based on weather and climate forecasts, which are defined for each region (see [FbF Manual](https://manual.forecast-based-financing.org/en/chapter/set-the-trigger/)).
+In AA, this is decided according to specific threshold values, so-called triggers, based on weather and climate forecasts, which are defined for each region (see [FbF Manual](https://manual.forecast-based-financing.org/en/chapter/set-the-trigger/)).

 ## Trigger Statement